szabgab/slides/crystal/structs.md

 {aside}
 A more realistic example is a struct that has a method called `initialize` that can be used to set the attributes of the struct.
-Each variable with a single `@` sign infront of it is an attribute.
+Each variable with a single `@` sign in-front of it is an attribute.

-We can initialize some of the attributes by values received from the user and some attributes by generating the value ourseves. e.g. by using a Time object or a Random value or any other way.
+We can initialize some of the attributes by values received from the user and some attributes by generating the value ourseves. e.g. by using a Time object, a Random value or generating or computing it in any other way.

-We can print the content of the Struct, but we have no way to access the attributes.
+We can print the content of the Struct, but we have no way to access the attributes and no way to change them.
+Hence this struct is immutable.
 {/aside}

 * There is no way to change this struct